BlueDotBrigade/weevil/.github/pull_request_template.md

 _Pull Request_ check list:

-1. [ ] GitHub _Development_ option should reference the _GitHub_ issue number.
+1. [ ] GitHub _Pull Request_ should reference the _GitHub_ issue number.
+   - See: "Development" option on right side of the screen.
-2. [ ] Where appropriate, unit tests should be created.
+3. [ ] Where appropriate, unit tests should be created.